kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/08_Using_an_External_REST_API.md

 import kotlinx.coroutines.*
 ```

 Let's look at what's happening in this *suspending function*.
-We `fetch` a video from the API given an `id`, wait for it to actually be available, turn it into a JSON, wait again for the completion of that operation, and return it, cast as a `Video` Kotlin object.
+We `fetch` a video from the API given an `id`, wait for it to actually be available, turn it into a JSON, wait again for the completion of that operation, and return it – but before, it casts it to the `external interface Video`, which we defined in an earlier chapter.
+You will see a warning for this unchecked cast – but this is in the nature of using a JavaScript definition like `fetch`: The compiler _can't know for sure_ that what we get back is actually an instance of `Video`.
+The compiler just needs to trust the developer on this.

 A function call like `window.fetch` returns a `Promise` object.
 We would have to define a callback handler which gets invoked once the `Promise` is *resolved* and a result is available.
 However, since we are using coroutines in our project, we can `await` those promises.
 We're writing code that looks sequential but remains non-blocking.
 Whenever a function like `await()` is called, the method stops its execution (it *suspends*, hence the keyword).
 It continues execution once the `Promise` can be resolved.